Contact / Imprint

 Real Buddy’s leading actor and screenwriter Steve Hudson is one of present cinema’s promising filmmakers, combining acting, writing and directing talent.

-Steve won a dozen awards including the UIP Prize at the Venice Film Festival in 2004 and the German Short Film Prize in Silver for his drama short GOODBYE.
-Based on GOODBYE, Steve wrote and directed his feature film TRUE NORTH in 2006, receiving four BAFTA nominations, among them “Best Film” and “Best Director”.
+Steve won a dozen awards including the UIP Prize at the Venice Film Festival and the German Short Film Prize in Silver for his drama short GOODBYE.
+Based on GOODBYE, Steve wrote and directed his feature film TRUE NORTH, receiving four BAFTA nominations, among them “Best Film” and “Best Director”.
 TRUE NORTH also made “Best Film” at Cherbourg -, Ourense - and Pamplona international film festivals.

 Joe